INTRODUCTION TO MONKS COWL AND CHAMPAGNE VALLEY (CATHKIN PARK) HIKING TRAILS

 Stable Cave is a long sandstone overhang that can easily sleep up to twelve people.
 Enjoy the views of Cathedral Peak on the horizon.

-This hike starts at the Drakensberg Sun Activity Centre and is well marked.
+This hike starts at the Drakensberg Sun Activity Centre or Bergview and is well-marked.
 7.5km.
-Just over 3 hours.
+It takes just over 3 hours.
 Easy.
 The falls are in the Monks Cowl Reserve.
-This hike can also be approached from the Berghaven side of this area as well.
+This hike can also be approached from this area’s Dragon Peaks/ Oaks Supermarket side.

 “It always seems impossible until it’s done”.- Nelson Mandela.

-The views from ‘Grays Pass’ are spectacular with unrivalled views of Monks Cowl, Cathkin Peak, Sterkhorn and the Amplet.
+The ‘Grays Pass’ views are spectacular, with unrivalled views of Monks Cowl, Cathkin Peak, Sterkhorn and the Amplet.
 Furthermore, the sight of the Dragon’s Back and ‘Gatberg’ are impressive.
-However, what makes this particular route unique is that the cliff faces of Champagne Castle and the area in its immediate vicinity contain ‘nesting holes’ for a significant number of Cape Vultures and the rare ‘Lammergeyer’ or Bearded Vulture.
+However, this particular route is unique because the cliff faces of Champagne Castle and the area in its immediate vicinity contain ‘nesting holes’ for many Cape Vultures and the rare ‘Lammergeyer’ or Bearded Vulture.

 The final day of the hike is the return to ‘Monks Cowl Camp’ via Keartland’s Pass or the Sphinx.

 This hike is strenuous.
-Moreover, It is approximately 21km in extent and takes over six and a half hours to complete Start early, around 06h30, and you should reach Monks Cowl before 16h00.
-It is a hike that provides spectacular views of Shada Ridge, Champagne Castle, Cathkin Peak and Sterkhorn, amongst other peaks and ridges.
+Moreover, It is approximately 21km in extent and takes over six and a half hours to complete.
+Start early, around 06h30, and you should reach Monks Cowl before 16h00.
+The hike provides spectacular views of Shada Ridge, Champagne Castle, Cathkin Peak and Sterkhorn, amongst other peaks and ridges.

-You will need to get a friend to drop you off at the Injisuthi Camp and to collect you at Monks Cowl Camp.
-The walk starts from the main office, and you need to head in the direction of Van Heynigens Pass.
+You will need a friend to drop you off at the Injisuthi Camp and collect you at Monks Cowl Camp.
+The walk starts from the main office, and you must head toward Van Heynigens Pass.
 You will walk between Chalets Three and Four.

-The walk-up Van Heynigens Pass is tiring, but it is worth it when you reach the top, and you can walk across to the viewing point.
+The walk-up Van Heynigens Pass is tiring, but it is worth it when you reach the top and walk across to the viewing point.
 The views of Red Wall, the Greater Injisuthi Buttress, Cathkin Peak, Monks Cowl and Ship’s Prow are particular.
 You then need to return to the main contour path and turn right to walk along Shada Ridge to Blind Man’s corner.
-At Blind Man’s Corner, you turn right down the contour path to either go down the Sphinx Route or Keartland’s Pass to reach the Monks Cowl Camp.
+At Blind Man’s Corner, you turn right down the contour path to either the Sphinx Route or Keartland’s Pass to reach the Monks Cowl Camp.

-This is a peak of some 2,973m and one of the most strenuous hikes in the Drakensberg.
+This peak is 2,973m and is one of the most strenuous hikes in the Drakensberg.
 This hike can be completed in a day or some seven hours.
 However, you need to be very fit to do so.
-It is more pleasant to do this hike over a period of two days.
+It is more pleasant to do this hike over two days.

 The trail starts at the Monks Cowl Camp.
 Follow the route to The Sphinx, Breakfast Stream and Blindman’s Corner.
 You turn left at Blindman’s corner and follow the route to Injisuthi.
 The turnoff to Sterkhorn is relatively close to Blindman’s Corner.

 You will notice a small forest at this point.
-This is an ideal camping site, as it is close to a stream.
-This is also the perfect spot to hide an overnight rucksack and to proceed with a day pack.
+This is an ideal camping site, close to a stream.
+This is also the perfect spot to hide an overnight rucksack and proceed with a day pack.
 You will note that the path has a very steep gradient.
 Eventually, you will reach a narrow ledge.
 It is recommended you then use an anchored rope and harness to proceed.
 The drop is considerable.
-Once you have moved past this obstacle, you will ascend again along a narrow path.
+Once you have passed this obstacle, you will ascend along a narrow path.
 You come across a cave.
 Exit the cave vertically.
 You will then reach a safe platform.
-The final stretch is a scramble up a path until you reach a cairn and white cross
+The final stretch is a scramble up a path until you reach a cairn and white cross.

 This is a pleasant hike of some four hours.
 The walk starts at Cayley Lodge and skirts the edges of the AmaSwazi community.

 The hike is very peaceful, and you have lovely distant views of the AmaSwazi community going about a simple existence.
-A notable highlight of this hike is that you pass a critical San Rock art site with some magnificent frescos.
+A notable highlight of this hike is passing a critical San Rock art site with magnificent frescos.

-Finally, after a steep scramble, you reach the top of the “Kop”.
-Undoubtedly worth it but you will need a rock art custodian to appreciate the rock art.
+Finally, you reach the top of the “Kop” after a steep scramble.
+Undoubtedly worth it, but you will need a rock art custodian to appreciate the rock art.